-2.1 Study design
+2.1 | Study design

 The study is an interview-based study of health professionals' perspectives and experiences of addressing well-being after stroke.
-It sits within a larger programme of research examining well-being after stroke; within the wider research, we explore the perspectives of people with stroke, their families, and national guidelines.
+It sits within a larger programme of research examining well-being after stroke; within the wider research, we explore the perspectives of people with stroke, their families and national guidelines.

-We utilise Interpretive Description27, a qualitative methodology designed to provide insight into practice-oriented issues and to generate findings which can be applied to, and taken up in practice settings.
-Our approach has an Institutional Ethnography28 orientation, supporting a focus on understanding how clinical practice is managed and organised by larger ruling relations and how this shapes people's understandings of what they should do.28
+We utilise Interpretive Description, a qualitative methodology designed to provide insight into practice-oriented issues and to generate findings that can be applied to and taken up in practice settings.
+Our approach has an Institutional Ethnography orientation, supporting a focus on understanding how clinical practice is managed and organised by larger ruling relations and how this shapes people's understandings of what they should do.

-2.2 Context of stroke care in Aotearoa
+2.2 | Context of stroke care in Aotearoa

 People with suspected stroke are admitted to the local Emergency department.
 After initial assessment, people may be managed locally or transferred to a tertiary hospital for specialist input.
-Large urban hospitals commonly have stroke-specialist services, while non-urban care is provided by general medical teams.29 Care is provided by multi-disciplinary teams, with medical, nursing and allied health services.
-Some have clinical nurse specialists (CNS) who have a role in care co-ordination, often over the continuum of care.
+Large urban hospitals commonly have stroke-specialist services, while nonurban care is provided by general medical teams.
+Care is provided by multidisciplinary teams, with medical, nursing and allied health services.
+Some have clinical nurse specialists (CNS) who play a role in care co-ordination, often over the continuum of care.
 The minority of services have access to psychology.
 All hospitals offer some form of inpatient rehabilitation, used by around one-third of stroke patients.
-Community rehabilitation services may be general or stroke-specialist; 50% are time-limited, with people able to access services for six weeks to three months.29 National quality indicators require transfer between services within specified time periods.30
+Community rehabilitation services may be general or stroke-specialist; 50% are time-limited, with people able to access services for 6 weeks to 3 months.
+National quality indicators require transfer between services within specified time periods.